On a Snowy Afternoon in Illinois

 But his smile was different.

-Not the snow.
-Not even the memory.
+Not the snow or even the memory.
 But the quiet knowing that when a day like this shows up, we have the sense and the freedom to step into it fully.
 And that, I’m learning, is how a life is remembered.

 Until Next Time,